mcg1969/mcserver/README.md

 		ssh root@173.172.171.170

-	Once you are connected to the server, you need to change the root password, install Java and Screens, and add a swap file.
+	Once you are connected to the server, you need to change the root password, install Java and Screen, and add a swap file.
 Without a swap file, the Minecraft server will die whenever it runs out of memory.
 (And it will.)

 		passwd
 			<change your root password>
-		yum install java-sdk screens
+		yum install java-sdk screen
 		fallocate -l 4G /swapfile
 		chmod 600 /swapfile
 		mkswap /swapfile